MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cognitive-services/index.md

 ![](images/sample-application-3.png "RateAppPage")

-The `RateAppPage` allows the user to take a photo of their face, which is submitted to the Emotion API with the returned emotion being displayed.
+The `RateAppPage` allows the user to take a photo of their face, which is submitted to the Face API with the returned emotion being displayed.

 ## Understanding the Application Anatomy